 Sixteen photovoltaic solar panels are installed on the roof of the Centre, generating 2.96kWh of electricity at peak output.
 During the year the panels will produce more than 3000kWh of electricity, reducing greenhouse gas emissions from the Centre by 2.7 tonnes annually.

-The Centre has been designed to maximise the use of natural ventilation, so that no air-conditioner is required.
+The Centre has been designed to maximise the use of natural ventilation, though when necessary, mechanical cooling with reverse cycle air conditioners is used.
 Wind-assisted turbo ventilators drive air through the Centre and ceiling-mounted fans increase cool air movement in summer.
 The balcony and louvers on the western side of the building protects it from hot afternoon sun.

-The ceilings and walls of the Genia McCaffery Centre for Sustainability have been insulated using batts made out of a minimum 85% recycled polyester content.
+The ceilings and walls of the Genia McCaffery Centre for Sustainability have been insulated using batts made out recycled polyester content to R5.
 A well insulated house can be up to 10C warmer in winter and up to 10C cooler in summer.

 Paint used in the cottage is 100% Volatile Organic Compounds (VOC) free.
 VOC are potentially dangerous chemicals commonly found in household finishes, furnishings and products.

-The glass in some of the windows is coated in an ultra-thin layer of metal, which acts as a reflective shield, re-radiating warmth back into the rooms in winter and absorbing the heat from outside in summer.
+The glass in some of the windows is coated in an ultra-thin layer of metal, called low E (emissivity) which acts as a reflective shield, re-radiating warmth back into the rooms in winter and deflecting summer heat.
+Windows in the display room have an added layer of Perspex (Magnetite panels) for a very effective method of double glazing.

 Natural Daylighting System